-CMD Script for OnLine Server
+CMD Script for Informix Server

-(Informix specific term) Windows CMD script that is created in INFORMIXDIR when Informix OnLine Server is configured.
-The CMD script is a set of system commands that export environment variables for OnLine Server.
+(Informix Server specific term) A Windows CMD script that is created in INFORMIXDIR when an Informix Server database is configured.
+The CMD script is a set of system commands that export environment variables for Informix Server.